 List of theory topics

-There are 11 theory sessions of 2 hours each.
+There are 12 theory sessions of 2 hours each.
 They will all take place face-to-face.
 Please bring your laptop.
+One theory session is devoted to the mid-term exam (see below).

 Before each class, there are short videos you should watch.
 They are up to 20 minutes in total, and watching them requires some preparation/scheduling on your part.
 Please set aside time in your schedule to watch these videos before coming to class, ideally on the day before.

 After each session, there is some reading for you to do.
 These readings will be much easier after you have attended each lecture, will bring depth to what you learn in class, and will help you remember these contents better.
-Think of these readings as a form of continuous studying that will save you time and effort when preparing for the exams.
+Think of these readings as continuous studying that will save time and effort when preparing for the exams.

 Before class